contaware/py-docs-notes/README.md

 Code blocks are always preceded by a colon on the previous line.
 You should be aware that the amount of spaces (or tabs) used for indenting code blocks is up to the user, as long as it is consistent throughout the script.
 Most style guides recommend to indent code blocks by four spaces instead of a tab (never mix tabs with spaces).

 It's possible to continue expressions on the next line if within parentheses.
-Also lists can span multiple lines.
+Also the initializations of the collection types can span multiple lines.

 Python uses zero based indexing; negative indexing is allowed (-1 represents the last element).